-John Regan is an American bassist, songwriter and producer.
-He is best known for being a long time member of former KISS guitarist Ace Frehley’s band Frehley’s Comet and later on Ace’s solo band.
-Regan worked with Ace from 1984 to 1990 and he played on three studio albums FREHLEY’S COMET, SECOND SIGHTNING and TROUBLE WALKIN, a live ep LIVE +1 and a live video LIVE + 4.
-He has also recorded and performed with such names as John Waite, Peter Frampton, Robin Trower, David Lee Roth and Billy Idol among many others.
-Currently, Regan is a member of brand new band called Four by Fate.
-The band also includes Tod Howarth who is Regan’s old band mate from his Frehley’s Comet days.
-Regan and Howarth were invited to be a special guests for KISS ARMY FINLAND’s KISS Convention in Helsinki in May 2014.
-On the day before the Expo, John had enough time to sit down with us and discuss Four by Fate, his colorful past with Ace Frehley, and many other interesting topics.
+John Regan is an American bassist, songwriter, and producer.
+He is best known for being a long-time member of Peter Frampton’s band and his work with the former KISS guitarist Ace Frehley.
+Regan worked with Ace from 1984 to 1990, and he played on three studio albums FREHLEY’S COMET, SECOND SIGHTING, and TROUBLE WALKIN’, a live ep LIVE +1, and a live video LIVE + 4.
+He has also recorded and performed with such names as John Waite, Robin Trower, David Lee Roth, and Billy Idol, among many others.
+Currently, Regan is a member of a band called Four by Fate.
+The group also includes Tod Howarth, Regan’s old bandmate from his Frehley’s Comet days.
+Regan and Howarth were invited to be special guests for KISS ARMY FINLAND’s KISS Convention in Helsinki in May 2014.
+On the day before the Expo, John had enough time to sit down with us and discuss Four by Fate, his colorful past with Ace Frehley, and many other exciting topics.
 Read on!

 FOUR BY FATE AND MORE

 John Regan: What is happening is we got a new band called Four By Fate, which we are really excited about.
-My old buddy called Howarth from Frehley’s Comet, and I got together after working on a KISS Tribute record called A WORLD WITH HEROES for a Canadian Cancer Hospice Research and Mitch Lafon.
-And we started working together on that project, and really we’ve been trying to put Frehley’s Comet back together for our 25th anniversary for about two or three years.
-And just couldn’t seem to make it work, and oddly enough through, A WORLD WITH HEROES.
+My old buddy called Howarth from Frehley’s Comet and I got together after working on a KISS Tribute record called A WORLD WITH HEROES for a Canadian Cancer Hospice Research and Mitch Lafon.
+And we started working together on that project, and we’ve been trying to put Frehley’s Comet back together for our 25th anniversary for about two or three years.
+And couldn’t seem to make it work, and oddly through enough, A WORLD WITH HEROES.
 We ended up recording two songs together, and Sean Kelly was brought on board through Mitch Lafon.
 Sean is a great Guitarist from Canada.
-And Stet Howland came in through, I call him our manager but he is our best friend right now, Dennis Seaton.
-And Stet is from W.A.S.P and Lita Ford, you remember he was drumming for that band.
+And Stet Howland came in through, I call him our manager, but he is our best friend right now, Dennis Seaton.
+And Stet is from W.A.S.P and Lita Ford; you remember he was drumming for that band.
 And we became Four By Fate, literary by fate.
 It wasn’t even a planned situation.
-So, we are really excited we had our first rehearsals last month and we are going to go into our first show is in New York on June 5th and sixth, one on Long Island and one on Poughkeepsie, New York.
-It’s a chance which is in my backyard; I can to work that night.
+So, we are excited.
+We had our first rehearsals last month, and we are going to go into our first show is in New York on June 5th and sixth, one on Long Island and one on Poughkeepsie, New York.
+It’s a chance which is in my backyard; I can work that night.

-You also have one old friend playing with you in New York show.
+You also have one old friend playing with you in the New York show.

-John Regan: Richie Scarlet is going to be on the bill, so it’s going to be all a full night of Comet.
-Ace Frehley in case, so it’s going to be groove on.
+John Regan: Richie Scarlet will be on the bill, so it’s going to be all a whole night of Comet.
+Ace Frehley in case, so it’s going to be a groove on.

-Maybe you should ask Anton Fig to come in as well?
+Maybe you should ask Anton Fig to join as well?

 John Regan: I would love to have Anton come in.
-He’s busy with David Letterman for now, but maybe next year when Letterman retires we can pull him away!
+He’s busy with David Letterman for now, but maybe next year when Letterman retires.
+Maybe we can then pull him away!
 “Laughs”

-You said that you first tried to do something with Ace again but it didn’t work out.
+You said that you and Tod have tried to do something with Ace again, but it didn’t work out.
 But did you ever get any proper answer from him?

-John Regan: Well, the only answer was that he wanted a very large amount of money as a guarantee.
+John Regan: Well, the only answer was that he wanted a tremendous amount of money as a guarantee.
 And when Danny Stanton walked into it, he just felt that we really couldn’t come out with that kind of money.
-So, Ace is working on I think two records right now.
+So, Ace is working on, I think, two records right now.
 He might be done with one, but just scheduling didn’t work.
 It would have been great.
-It would really been wonderful to do a 25th anniversary reunion, and I don’t like to use the word fun because I consider them friends.
+It would be wonderful to do the 25th-anniversary reunion, and I don’t like to use the word fun because I consider them friends.
 I don’t consider them fans, but I think our friends would have enjoyed it.
-And my plan was to do by ten cities and maybe come to Europe for a couple of shows.
-But didn’t happen, but you never know.
-Never say never, it could happen in the future.
+And I planned to go by ten cities and maybe come to Europe for a couple of shows.
+But it didn’t happen, but you never know.
+Never say never; it could happen in the future.

 Have you been asked to help Ace out with his upcoming book?
-He’s currently writing his second book which is about Frehley’s Comet and his later years with KISS?
+He’s currently writing his second book about Frehley’s Comet and his later years with KISS?

 John Regan: Really?

-Yeah and Richie is probably going to help him out.
-He told me about that project last year.
+Yeah, and Richie is probably going to be a part of it.
+He actually told me that project last year.

 John Regan: I didn’t know that.
-I would imagine at some point he should call me, because I probably remember a lot more than he would.
+I would imagine that at some point, he should call me because I probably remember a lot more than he would.
 I haven’t heard from him yet.
-I’m very excited to hear that, because it was a good period of time we got a lot of good work on in about four or five year period or so.
+I’m very excited to listen to that because it was a reasonable period we got a lot of good work on in about four or five year period or so.
 That’s great.
-I didn’t know that, but it makes sense because I didn’t read his first book but I understand it wasn’t really a lot about that period which I understand.
+I didn’t know that, but it makes sense because I didn’t read his first book, but I understand it wasn’t a lot about that period, which I understand.
 It was focusing on his KISS years almost only.
 So now it’s time to talk about the other stuff.
-That’s great, I hope he calls me.
-You got my number Ace, call me.
+That’s great, and I hope he calls me.
+You got my number Ace, contact me.